Creating Your First Agent

 All components used in this document can be found in the ExampleMicroflows folder of the GenAI Showcase App for reference.
 This example focuses only on retrieval functions, but you can also expose functions that perform actions on behalf of the user.
 An example of this is creating a new ticket, as demonstrated in the Agent Builder Starter App.

-Connect Function: Get Number of Tickets by Status
+Connecting Function: Get Number of Tickets by Status (Without MCP Server)

 The first function enables the user to ask questions about the ticket dataset, for example, how many tickets are in a specific status.
 Since this is private data specific to your application, an LLM cannot answer such questions on its own.
 Instead, the model acts as an agent by calling a designated microflow within your application to retrieve the information.
 For more information, see Function Calling.